joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 const reply = replyRecord['flying'];
 ```

 You might be wondering why we're using a record and not a JavaScript **Map**.
 While Maps can be used as lookup tables, they really are more useful if you don't know what they'll be storing.
 Since we're using TypeScript, we know exactly what should be stored.
 Secondly, because the keys of the record are constant, we don't have to worry about any `Kind`s not being present.
 All `Kind`s are guaranteed to be there.
-If we used the `.get` method on a Map we'd have to cast it with an `as` or, because `.get`'s return type is `T | undefined`, we'd have to check for `undefined`.
+If we used the `.get` method of a Map we'd have to cast it with an `as` or, because `.get`'s return type is `T | undefined`, we'd have to check for `undefined`.
 This is a source of ambiguity if `undefined` is a valid value in the map.

 ```typescript
 const replyMap = new Map(/* ... */);